Report an accessibility problem

 Global experience

 Students have the opportunity to immerse themselves in the very cultures they are studying through Global Education programs available throughout Southeast Asia.
-They can deepen their understanding of Southeast Asian history, philosophy and culture, and the heightened cultural competency, adaptability, critical thinking and communication skills they acquire through study abroad will enhance their resumes.
+They can deepen their understanding of Southeast Asian history, philosophy and culture; and the heightened cultural competency, adaptability, critical thinking and communication skills they acquire through study abroad enhance their resumes.

 The College of Liberal Arts and Sciences recommends these study abroad programs for students majoring in Asia studies with a concentration in Southeast Asia.